Macapa Amapa, Brazil Travel Guide

 The history of Macapá is a story of vital importance and colonial ambition.
 Portuguese colonization brought the need for defense against other European nations powers, specifically the French.
 This led to the construction of the Fortaleza de São José de Macapá, a star-shaped fortress that still dominates the cityscape.

-Macapá officially became a town in 1758 and gained city status in 1856.
+Macapá officially became a a village in 1758 and gained city status in 1856.
 Its economy relied on natural resources, including rubber, Brazil nuts, and timber.
 The city's remote location meant slower development.
 The mid-20th century saw Macapá gain more prominence as a federal territory capital, leading to increased infrastructure development.

 Macapá officially recognized as a town.